farmOS/farmOS/docs/development/docker.md

 Do this for both the `db` and `www` container volumes.

-#### Persistent volumes

-The `docker-compose.development.yml` file defines two Docker volumes that will be mounted into the containers from your host directory:

-* `./www` - `/var/html/www` from the farmOS application container, which includes the entire farmOS codebase, `settings.php` file (for connecting to the database), and any files that are uploaded/created in farmOS.
-* `./db` - `/var/lib/mysql` from the MariaDB database container, which contains the farmOS database.

-Both will be made available within the `farmOS` directory you created initially.

-This is where you will be able to access the code for development purposes.
-It is also how your database and files are persisted when the containers are destroyed and rebuilt.

-#### File ownership

-On a Linux host, all the files in `www` will have an owner and group of `www-data`.
-For development purposes, it is recommended that you change the owner of everything in the `www` container to your local user.
-This can be done with the following command:

-    sudo chown -R ${USER} www

-This changes the owner of *everything* in /var/www/html to the currently logged in user on the host.
-But it leaves the group alone (`www-data`).

 ### Install farmOS

 Once the containers are up and running, you can install farmOS using the Drupal